-The Beneficiary is the person who may elect to receive the death benefit or become the new Contract Owner subject to the Death of Owner provision if the sole surviving Contract Owner dies before the Payout Start Date.
+The Beneficiary is the person who may elect to receive the death benefit or become the new Contract Owner, subject to the Death of Owner provision if the sole surviving Contract Owner dies before the Payout Start Date.
 If the sole surviving Contract Owner dies after the Payout Start Date, the Beneficiaries will receive any guaranteed income payments scheduled to continue.

 You may name one or more Beneficiaries when you apply for a Contract.
 You may change or add Beneficiaries at any time, unless you have designated an irrevocable Beneficiary.
-We will provide a change of beneficiary request form to be signed by you and filed with us.
+We will provide a change of beneficiary form to be signed and filed with us.
 Until we receive your written request to change a Beneficiary, we are entitled to rely on the most recent Beneficiary information in our files.
 Once we accept your change request, any change will be effective on the date you sign the written request.
 We are not liable for any payment we make or other action we take before accepting any written request from you.
 Accordingly, if you wish to change your Beneficiary, you should deliver your written notice to us promptly.
-If the Contract Owner is a living person, we will determine the Beneficiary from the most recent request of the Contract Owner.